Hindmarsh Stadium: Rugby league attendances and results

 Hindmarsh Stadium has hosted six top grade rugby league matches.

 Upgrades

 In 1996 as part of the rebuilding of the venue before the 2000 Summer Olympics, the original single tier grandstand with its wooden bench seats was demolished and replaced by the current two tier structure.
 The terracing on the opposite wing was also removed and replaced by seating.
 When the ground was rebuilt before the Olympics only the new grandstand would remain in place.

-In 2021 Hindmarsh Stadium began undergoing a $53 million redevelopment which included new stadium lighting, a roof for the eastern grandstand, big screens, improvements to the stadium’s change-rooms, upgrades to the media facilities, spectator amenities, and a corporate facility in the Eastern stand.
+In 2021 Hindmarsh Stadium began undergoing a $53 million redevelopment which included new stadium lighting, a roof for the eastern grandstand, big screens, improvements to the stadium's change-rooms, upgrades to the media facilities, spectator amenities, and a corporate facility in the Eastern stand.
 The redevelopment was completed in January 2023, months in advance of the stadium's fixtures for the 2023 FIFA Women's World Cup.
+The redevelopment contributed towards installation of a new pitch, 15 new screens (2 large video replay screens and 13 digital signage screens across seven bars), and upgraded active supporter areas with safe standing, which were unveiled in October 2024.

 2000 Olympic Games football fixtures

 Hindmarsh Stadium hosted seven games of the 2000 Olympic men's football tournament.
 The stadium's all-time attendance record of 18,430 was set during the Group A match between Italy and Nigeria.